 - Wait for 10-15 seconds before withdrawing the applicator.

 - Remove the applicator and dispose of it in a plastic bag.

 How to use Entocort® Enema

-- Unscrew the nozzle section including the protective cap from one of the plastic bottles containing liquid.
+- Unscrew the cap from one of the plastic bottles containing liquid.

 - Drop one of the tablets from the foil strip into the bottle.

-- Put the nozzle with the protective cap back on to the bottle and shake the bottle for 15 seconds, or until the tablet has dissolved.
+- Put the cap back on to the bottle and shake the bottle for 15 seconds, or until the tablet has dissolved.